JuliaGeo/Geodesy.jl/README.md

 ### Geodetic Datums

+Geodetic datums are modelled as subtypes of the abstract type `Datum`.
+The associated ellipsoid may be obtained by calling the `ellipsoid()` function, for example, `ellipsoid(NAD83())`.

-Geodesy comes with several in-built geodetic datums.
+There are several pre-defined datums.
 Worldwide datums include

 * `WGS84` - standard GPS datum for moderate precision work (representing both the latest frame realization, or if time is supplied a discontinuous dynamic